MRI Technologist Programs

 Clinical training and experience are the keys to becoming a fully educated and prepared MRI tech.
 However, accredited schools offer the classroom portions of their training programs online for maximum flexibility.
 This is particularly useful for MRI technologists who may already be working in radiology departments and wish to further their education while working in their current positions.
 Here is a list of hybrid and online MRI technologist programs.

-Made up of 34 credits, the program includes courses such as introduction to MRI; MRI patient care and safety; MRI physics; MR imaging of the head and neck; cross-sectional anatomy for medical imaging; advanced MR imaging techniques; MR imaging of the spine & musculoskeletal system; MR imaging of the abdomen and pelvis; and MR imaging of the thorax.
+Made up of 34 credits, the program includes courses such as introduction to MRI, MRI patient care and safety, MRI physics, MR imaging of the head and neck, cross-sectional anatomy for medical imaging, advanced MR imaging techniques, MR imaging of the spine & musculoskeletal system, MR imaging of the abdomen and pelvis, and MR imaging of the thorax.

 - Location: Greenville, SC